The federal government provides grants and loans to graduate students, but this support has been on the decline in the past decade.

 This program has helped to recruit social workers, teachers, federal and state government workers, doctors serving high need, rural populations, and others.

-The Senate has held several hearings on the Higher Education Act reauthorization, but none have specifically focused on graduate students.
+The Senate held several hearings on the Higher Education Act reauthorization in 2018, but none have specifically focused on graduate students.
 Senate HELP Chairman Lamar Alexander (R-TN) has previously proposed legislation that would eliminate the current Grad PLUS program and create a new loan program that would impose annual borrowing limits for graduate students.
 The legislation would continue existing provisions that provide higher annual limits for students in programs with higher need (such as medical schools).